docQodly/docs/docs/concepts/platform.md

 title: Qodly Platform Overview
 ---

-The Qodly platform is a fully integrated environment where you can develop, test, deploy, and monitor any web application.
+The Qodly platform is a fully integrated environment where you can develop, test, deploy, and monitor business applications with advanced web interfaces.
+Qodly is the perfect platform to design and publish powerful back office applications, or sophisticated dashboards, in a record time.

+The Qodly plaform is made of a **Studio**, a **Server**, and a **Cloud Management Console**, all working together flawlessly to provide you with an end-to-end software platform that can build web business apps in no time.

-Qodly is a hybrid **low-code** web application development platform.
-It means that, to develop a web application with Qodly, you will need a very small amount of code.
+Qodly is a hybrid **low-code** application development platform.
+It means that, to develop an application with Qodly, you will need a very small amount of code.
 In fact, you might sometimes need no piece of code, you just design the application and Qodly Studio creates all necessary code for you.

-The Qodly plaform is made of a **Studio**, a **Server**, and a **Cloud Management Console**, all working together flawlessly to provide you with an end-to-end software platform that can build web business apps in no time.

 In the **development** environment, Qodly Studio connects to Qodly Server and interacts with all the server layers to develop and build the application through dedicated editors (model, web forms, etc.).
 In the **staging** and **production** environments, Qodly Server is also used to handle and process requests from the browsers.